What is Assault with a Weapon?

 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

 Due to the serious nature of assault with a weapon allegations, the Crown Prosecutor is likely to request your detention until the charges are completed in the court system.
 Therefore, the Court may deny your release.
 If you are released, you will likely face tight restrictions (see below).

 Rest assured, we will work to not only secure your release but also to ensure the least restrictive set of bail conditions (including the minimum cash deposit).

-Where can I pay for bail for assault with a weapon charges in Edmonton?
+Where can I pay for bail for assault with a weapon charges in Calgary?

-If you or a loved one are charged with assault with a weapon in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
+If you or a loved one are charged with assault with a weapon in Calgary and granted bail, you may be required to provide a cash deposit to secure release.
 The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
-If you live in Calgary, you can pay bail there for someone detained in Edmonton.
+If you live in Edmonton, you can pay bail there for someone detained in Calgary.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for assault with a weapon charges in Edmonton?
+How do I change my release conditions for assault with a weapon charges in Calgary?

-Release on bail with assault with a weapon charges will almost always require a surety, cash, or no-cash deposit.
+Release on bail with assault with a weapon charge will almost always require a surety, cash, or no-cash deposit.